Perspective on a challenge: predicting the photochemistry of cyclobutanone: Analysis of the contributions

-The majority of contributions making use of trajectory-based approaches for nonadiabatic dynamics (SH-based methods, AIMS, and AIMC) used a harmonic Wigner distribution for sampling their initial conditions (Table~\ref{tab:IC}).
+The majority of contributions making use of trajectory-based approaches for nonadiabatic dynamics (TSH-based methods, AIMS, and AIMC) used a harmonic Wigner distribution for sampling their initial conditions (Table~\ref{tab:IC}).
 The harmonic Wigner distribution was constructed from the optimized ground-state geometry of cyclobutanone and corresponding harmonic frequencies.
 Paper 10 used an alternative approach for its sampling: nuclear momenta were selected such that the total energy of each initial condition matches the zero-point energy.
 Paper 1 sampled the ground-state microcanonical distribution with ab initio molecular dynamics with an average temperature of 260 K.

 Papers 6, 7, 8, 11, 12 discussed the ground-state geometry of cyclobutanone in more detail, highlighting that the molecule exhibits a ring-puckering geometry (its planar structure with C$_{2v}$ symmetry being a transition state in the ground electronic state) with an associated low-frequency mode.
-This observation may question the validity of using a harmonic approximation for this mode, given the double-well nature of the ground-state potential energy surface along this mode coordinate.
+This observation may question the validity of using a harmonic approximation for this mode, given the double-well nature of the ground-state potential energy surface along this mode coordinate, with a barrier estimated from experiment\cite{Scharpen1968} to be $\sim 0.1$ kJ/mol above the two symmetric minima.
 Paper 12 showed the sensitivity of the ring-puckering dihedral angle and its associated vibrational wavenumber to the level of theory employed.
 Paper 6 used a hybrid sampling approach combining a sampling of the harmonic Wigner distribution for all normal modes but the ring-puckering one, for which the distribution was described exactly using a 1D quantum calculation, with an overall temperature of 325 K. Paper 8 excluded 7 normal modes from the harmonic Wigner distribution: the low-frequency mode as well as 6 other ones appearing above 3000 cm$^{-1}$, the latter modes being removed to minimize zero-point energy leakage in the subsequent dynamics.
 Paper 12 used Born--Oppenheimer molecular dynamics (BOMD) combined with a quantum thermostat (QT) to produce a ground-state distribution mimicking the quantum one at 298 K, explictly accounting for the anharmonicity of the normal modes.

 Contributions using MCTDH simulations built model potentials either using a QVC Hamiltonian (Paper 11) or a LVC Hamiltonian (Paper 7), with initial conditions either based on a planar (C$_{2v}$) geometry or the ring-puckered one (C$_{s}$) for ground-state cyclobutanone.
 Paper 7 also used a different set of initial conditions for DD-vMCG calculations, where the initial trajectory basis wavefunctions (TBFs, also called Gaussian wavepackets) were centered around the C$_{2v}$ ground-state geometries.